M. Brett Debney, MS, EdS, LCMHC, CCMHC

 Brett's career in the mental health field began while living in San Francisco, California, where Brett was a volunteer on the San Francisco Suicide Prevention Hotline.
 She completed an extensive training program to qualify to work with SFSP, and learned that she cared deeply about helping others to attain emotional stability, improved mental health, and general wellbeing.

-Brett's formal dedication to the counseling profession started when she and her husband Tony moved to North Carolina, in order for Brett to pursue a Masters Degree in Marriage and Family Counseling (MS) and Specialist in Education (EdS) degrees at UNCG.
-Brett completed internships with Family Services of the Piedmont, and the Moses Cone Health Systems Antenatal Unit, Hospice Unit, and Behavioral Health Center.
+Brett's formal dedication to the counseling profession started when she and her husband Tony moved to North Carolina, in order for Brett to pursue a Masters Degree in Marriage and Family Counseling (MS) and Specialist in Education (EdS) at UNCG.
+Brett completed internships with Family Service of the Piedmont, and the Moses Cone Health Systems Antenatal Unit, Hospice Unit, and Behavioral Health Center.
 Brett graduated from UNCG with honors in December of 2002.

 After graduation, Brett worked at Moses Cone Behavioral Health as a counselor working with adults, adolescents and children.
 This experience enabled Brett to sharpen her skills and gain a wide body of experience in group and individual therapy.
 Brett feels fortunate to have had the opportunity to do such important work.